GrahamLaidler/SimulationShapelets/README.md

 This repository contains data and code used for a shapelet analysis of simulation trajectories.

+To use, clone the repository.
+Refer to the [instructions](https://pkgdocs.julialang.org/v1.2/environments/#Using-someone-else's-project-1) for setting up Julia environments.

 The following files should be used to run the analysis:
 - Breakdowns.jl: Perform analysis to identify the impact of machine breakdowns on the dynamic throughput of a wafer fab simulation.
 - Validation.jl: Perform analysis for dynamic model validation of two models of a tandem queue.